open-stage/blender-dmx-web/content/docs/Rendering.md

 ![Beam](../media/beam002.png)

-You can also see a "fake" beam cone by enabling the "Volume preview", but that is not a real beam:

-> BlenderDMX now allows for the Volume preview cones to be displayed on None, only Selected fixture or on All fixtures.
+You can also see a "fake" beam cone by enabling the "Volume preview", but that is not a real beam.
+This allows to be set on None, only Selected fixture or on All fixtures.

 ![Beam](../media/beam003.png)